Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 They serve sandwiches, bowls, and wraps primarily centered around tofu.
 They also practice sustainable dining.

-I got the Sunrise Tofu bowl ($9 USD) with baked tofu, kamut grain, and broccoli, with a vegan mayo topping and lime dressing.
+The first time I got the Sunrise Tofu bowl ($9 USD) with baked tofu, kamut grain, and broccoli, with a vegan mayo topping and lime dressing.
 It was so fresh but filling.

 I could eat this everyday if I could!